ByCraftsman/python-code/README.md

 Among the volatility-based extensions, FHS shows the strongest performance, materially improving tail-risk calibration relative to EWMA and standard GARCH.

-Overall, Historical VaR remains the strongest model in this framework, with FHS emerging as the most effective extension.
+Overall, Historical VaR remains the strongest model in this framework, with FHS emerging as the most effective volatility-based extension.

 #### Project Evolution
 This project began as a basic implementation of three VaR methods: Historical, Parametric, and Monte Carlo.